Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     Kernel `aie_dest1` takes 8068 cycles for 100 iterations.
 The `main` function takes 4664 cycles for 100 iterations of the graph.
 This is around 47 cycles of overhead for each iteration of the graph.
 This overhead includes the lock acquires of the buffers and the overhead of API calls.

     The performance of `aie_dest1` is bounded by the stream interface throughput.
 The theoretical limit is up to 4 bytes a cycle (5 GB/s), and there are 128 bytes of input for one run.
-This means that it at least has 32 cycles for the main loop, although in actuality it takes 80 cycles.
-This indicates that the loop is not well pipelined.
+This means that it at least has 32 cycles for the main loop, although it takes 80 cycles.
+This indicates that the loop is not well-pipelined.

-4. You can check performance-related events to see if they match expectations.
+4. Check performance-related events to see if they match expectations.
 For example, check the event `PL_TO_SHIM` to see if the PL can send data at the best achievable performance for a single stream interface.
 Look for the `PL_TO_SHIM` event in **Trace** view in Vitis Analyzer:

     ![PL_TO_SHIM](./images/figure4.PNG)